-Issues Objectives and performance targets s.36(3)(b) achievement of objectives s.36(3)(c) Manner of assessment of performance s.36(3)(d) Facilities To promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public in relation to public recreation and the physical, cultural, social and intellectual welfare or development of individual members of the public.
-Implement strategies to maintain the reserve, and ensure all associated services are safe, accessible and inclusive of the needs of the whole community.
-Provide and maintain the shared use pathway to a satisfactory standard.
-Natural and built services meet the needs of the community.
+Issues performance targets s.36(3)(b) Means of achievement of objectives s.36(3)(c) Manner of assessment of performance s.36(3)(d) Facilities To promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public in relation to public recreation and the physical, cultural, social and intellectual welfare or development of individual members of the public. all associated services are safe, accessible and inclusive of the needs of the whole Natural and built services meet the needs of the community.
 That inspections are made by appropriate Council staff when required.
 Whether there are complaints from users.
 Tenures To promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public in relation to purposes for which a lease, license or other estate may be granted in respect of the land (other than the provision of public utilities and works associated with or ancillary to public utilities).
 Advertise, promote and manage tenures accordingly.
 Monitor tenures.
 Landscaping To provide a well- maintained reserve.
 By maintaining the area in a neat, tidy and safe condition in accordance with Council's Service Level Agreement (SLA).
 That inspections are made by appropriate Council staff when required.